 Let's find out…

 Let's take a moment to consider the health benefits of standing.
 We start by discovering the nine health benefits of standing vs sitting and what impact this can have on our bodies.
+(And if you'd like a simple tool that will help with standing more consistently, then I recommend checking out these anti-fatigue mats.)

 Your body better able to burn more calories when you are standing vs sitting.
 A sedentary lifestyle, where you are spend most of your time sitting, invariably leads to weight gain and obesity.